varmoh/k8s_helm_deployment/README.md

 ```

 ## Current issues
-Deployment script does not have yet a check, that would give `component-databases` and `component-opensearch-node` ample time to start up.
+Deployment script does not have yet a check, that would give `databases` and `opensearch` ample time to start up.
 Working on it.